Learn more about the Lawrence Bike Plan Update process underway.

 The bicycle rideability map is designed to promote, encourage and educate bicyclists.
 The map assists riders in choosing routes most applicable to their skill level, alerts them to difficult intersections, shows major landmarks to help bicyclists navigate around town and identifies transit connections.
 View a version of the map here.

-Annual Bicycle and Pedestrian Count
+Bicycle and Pedestrian Counts

 Access the count page at www.lawrenceks.org/mpo/bikepedcount